Baker Days

 Inset Days (or “Baker Days” as they became known, since being introduced in 1988 by the then Conservative Education Secretary, Kenneth Baker) are used by schools usually at the start of term to deliver training to staff for the academic year to come, covering aspects of new curriculum, new staff orientation and more often, for software and technology training.
 But does training teachers to use new technology help them become better teachers?

-My wife is a teacher with over 20 years experience in three different UK counties.
+My wife is a teacher with over 30 years' experience in several different UK counties.
 She has therefore attended numerous inset days in that time to be "trained" how to use Interactive Whiteboards, Voting Systems, Visualisers and School Information Management Systems.
 After every "Baker Day", her opinion is that the training concentrated on how the technology works rather than how it can be used to deliver better teaching.
 Indeed, the training is often delivered by an employee of the technology company with no teaching experience.

-The APD catalogue has been written by educators, for educators and is delivered by approved APD facilitators that are either serving teachers or have served as teachers.
+The new Apple Professional Learning Catalogue has been written by educators, for educators and is delivered by approved Apple Professional Learning Specialists that are either serving teachers or have served as teachers.
 That makes a huge difference.
 They will have a unique view: they know what’s important in the education environment, so they can ensure that the training is about how Apple products can best serve teaching.
+Meet our APLS here.

-For every 25 Apple devices (iPad and/or Mac) purchased by an education establishment, a credit is earned that can be used to subsidise a half day of APD training.
-For every 50 devices, that subsidy rises to a whole day.
-The APD catalogue outlines courses across the Curriculum subjects as well as courses for Leadership, Support and Preschool.
+For every device (iPad and/or Mac) purchased by an education establishment from KRCS, training credits are earned that can be redeemed for APL training.
+The APL catalogue outlines courses across the Curriculum subjects as well as courses for Learning & Teaching, Leadership, Deployment & Management.

-If your school, cluster or Trust would like to book a KRCS training session, host one of of education events or have some APD delivered in your school by our enthusiastic trainers, then please contact us and visit our Events page for training near you.
+If your school or Trust would like to book a KRCS training session, host one of our education events or have some APL delivered in your school by our enthusiastic trainers, then please contact us.

 Written by Glyn Rozier, Education Sales Manager.